porkbrain/sqs-consumer/README.md

 There are 3 types of error reported, all of which `extends ConsumerException`
 - error from connecting to SQS corresponds to `class ConnectionException`
-- error when transforming messages corresponds to `class TransformerException`
+- error when transforming messages corresponds to `class TransformException`
 - error when handling messages corresponds to `class ListenerException`

 On `class ConsumerException`, there is one public method: `unwrap () : Error`.